-This period of Sangussagtauligtilluta was a period of enormous changes in a short time.
+This period of Sangussaqtauliqtilluta was a period of enormous changes in a short time.
 The main direction of change was to break up a life in which the efforts of whole families and kin groups were coordinated to produce food and maintain their social cohesion.
 In the earlier period, Taissumani Nunamiutautilluta, a centre like the Ward Inlet trading post on Frobisher Bay existed only to provide trade goods and other imported services to people who were continuing to live in dispersed settlements around their regions.
-During this period, many people became centralized at Igaluit, and moved outwards from it to carry on their traditional activities.
-Not everyone stayed; some who migrated into Igaluit for economic reasons or for a sense of adventure returned to their home bases after a few seasons.Incomers like this were particularly numerous from the south side of Cumberland Sound (near Pangnirtung) and from the coastal ilagiit nunagivaktangit near Kimmirut on Hudson Strait.
+In the Sangussaqtauliqtilluta period, many people became centralized at Iqaluit, and moved outwards from it to carry on their traditional activities.
+Not everyone stayed; some who migrated into Iqaluit for economic reasons or for a sense of adventure returned after a few seasons to the regions they had come from.
+Incomers like this were particularly numerous from the south side of Cumberland Sound (near Pangnirtung) and from the coastal ilagiit nunagivaktangit near Kimmirut on Hudson Strait.

 Because of the strong development pressures from military and central administrative activities, Iqaluit followed a unique path through the challenges of the 1950s and 1960s.
-Most other communities in the Qikiqtani Region began as isolated trading posts, lived through an intensive period of disruption, and settled down in a few years as home to those who had formerly hunted and trapped in the surrounding territory.
+Most other Qikiqtaaluk communities began as isolated trading posts, lived through an intensive period of disruption, and settled down in a few years as home to those who had formerly hunted and trapped in the surrounding territory.
 Iqaluit was different.
 The surrounding population was small.
-Steady increases from migration within the region, as well as the arrival of non-Inuit from all over Canada, was due, in large part, to the airfield.
+Steady increases from migration within Qikiqtaaluk, as well as the arrival of non-Inuit from all over Canada, was due, in large part, to the airfield.

-The steady pace of growth made Igaluit both the largest mixed community and the largest non-Inuit community in Nunavut.
+The steady pace of growth made Iqaluit both the largest mixed community and the largest non-Inuit community in Nunavut.
 There were four clearly defined moments when old patterns were shattered.
 First came a military period, starting with the construction of the air base in 1941-42.
 This was followed by a period of less intensive contact.
-Second, the United States built the DEW Line across the Arctic in the mid-1950s with Igaluit as an important shipping point, which led the Canadian government to try to separate Inuit from military personnel by setting up a separate community for Inuit at Apex Hill in 1955.
+Second, the United States built the DEW Line across the Arctic in the mid-1950s and the Canadian government built Apex Hill in 1955.
 Third, large-scale Inuit migrations from Cumberland Sound and Hudson Strait began in 1957.
 A government researcher concluded, "By 1960, there were no longer any permanent outlying Eskimo camps left in the bay region-all the Eskimos lived within the settlement."
-Finally, the construction boom under the 1966 government development plan confirmed Iqaluit's role as the biggest government-commercial settlement in the eastern Arctic.
+Finally, the construction boom under the 1966 government development plan confirmed Iqaluit's role as the biggest government-commercial settlement in the Eastern Arctic.